sharedstreets/curb-wheel-archive/README.md

 The curb wheel provides an efficient and accurate pathway for city governments or others looking to collect curb inventory data and share it in a standardized (CurbLR) format.

-## Hardware and software set-up
+## Using the CurbWheel

+1. Build the wheel.
 See the [parts list](/PARTS.md) and [set up page](/SETUP.md) for instructions on how to build your own CurbWheel and load it with the necessary software.
 Reach out to [SharedStreets](mailto:info@sharedstreets.io) if you work for a government agency and you may need some help with this.

+2. Download the app.
 Once the wheel is ready, you will download an Android or iOS app onto your phone and then go forth and survey your streets.

-## Instructions for mapping curbs
+3. Use the CurbWheel to survey streets.
+Instructions, tips, and tricks for how to use the app are [here](HOWTOMAP.md).

-Instructions for how to use the app and the digitizer are [here](HOWTOMAP.md).
+4. Create a CurbLR feed from your survey data.
+To do this, we've created a lightweight data entry interface.
+Instructions and tips for using it are [here](HOWTODIGITIZE.md).

 ### Current software versions